-CHEK2+ with invasive breast cancer were significantly more likely to be obese than CHEK2-.
+A higher proportion of CHEK2+ with invasive breast cancer were obese than CHEK2-.
 It is well recognised that obesity is associated with an increased risk of post-menopausal breast cancer but it has not been associated with an increased risk in pre-menopausal breast cancer.34 In 2017, The Premenopausal Breast Cancer Collaborative Group assessed the BMI associated breast cancer risk in 758,592 premenopausal women and found an inverse correlation between age and the associated risk.
-In this study, significantly more cancer patients with a CHEK2 pathogenic variant were obese at presentation than CHEK2- suggesting a potential synergistic interaction between CHEK2 genetic risk and obesity.35,36 We had previously shown that BMI was associated with an adverse prognosis after breast cancer diagnosis, independent of other known risk factors, we therefore included BMI in the multivariable analysis.37
+The results of this study, suggest a potential association in breast cancer patients between CHEK2 related genetic risk and obesity.35,36 We had previously shown that BMI was associated with an adverse prognosis after breast cancer diagnosis, independent of other known risk factors, we therefore included BMI in the multivariable analysis.37

 Invasive breast cancers occurring in the context of a pathogenic CHEK2 variant demonstrated a trend towards multifocality with significantly higher levels of nodal involvement at presentation.
 Our study confirmed the findings of Cybulski et al. who found that CHEK2 associated cancers demonstrated higher levels of nodal involvement.
 14,15 Multifocal tumour pathology is likely to be one of the key drivers for more frequent mastectomy rather than breast conserving treatment amongst CHEK2 carriers.

 The contralateral breast cancer rate amongst CHEK2 pathogenic variant carriers was almost twice that of CHEK2- at both 5 and 10 years.
-Although the absolute numbers of cases was small, we noted that CHEK2 carriers with a family history, had a contralateral breast cancer rate more than five times higher than non-carriers, whereas CHEK2 carriers without a family history had no increase in risk.
+Although the absolute numbers of cases was small, we noted that CHEK2 carriers with a family history, had a contralateral breast cancer rate that was higher than non-carriers.
 Within the POSH cohort, family history was not an independent predictor of outcome.
 38

 In 2004, De Bock et al. reported that at 5 years, a contralateral breast cancer had developed in 21% of CHEK2 c.1100delC carriers compared to 4% of CHEK2- representing an almost 6-fold increase in risk.39 Decker et al. found that CHEK2 associated tumours were significantly more likely to be bilateral at presentation (OR=3.27 (95% CI 1.66 - 5.83) p=0.0014).6 This was further supported by Kilpivaara et al. who also noted a strong association with bilateral disease at presentation.14,15 Our study notes the presentation with bilateral disease particularly in the context of other risk factors (obesity and family history)

-There are several strengths of this study.Patients were ascertained shortly after diagnosis through oncology clinics and presented with symptomatic rather than screen detected breast cancers.
+There are several strengths of this study.
+Participants were ascertained shortly after diagnosis through oncology clinics and presented with symptomatic rather than screen detected breast cancers.
 The clinical data available is comprehensive and allows multivariable data analysis.
 There was no systematic bias in selecting patients for the study or for genotyping and the cohort is representative of the general UK breast cancer population.18 Furthermore, carriers of additional high-risk breast cancer susceptibility genes could be excluded from the analysis allowing a clean comparison between CHEK2 pathogenic variant carriers and non-carriers.
+However the study sampled a very specific population of early onset (under the age of 40 years) breast cancer patients and therefore may potentially not be representative of all age groups.

 CHEK2 is commonly included in multigene panel testing, and most frequently identified in the context of a patient presenting with breast cancer.
-Although the numbers are small, we observed a higher likelihood of a contralateral breast cancer associated with a pathogenic CHEK2 variant.
+Although the numbers are small, we observed a higher rate of a contralateral breast cancer associated with a pathogenic CHEK2 variant.
 The increased incidence appears to be confined to carriers with a family history of breast cancer.
 For carriers with no family history, the incidence of contralateral breast cancer is no greater than the incidence in a non-carrier population.